Skip to content

 • readDouble(): Reads a 64-bit floating-point number from the stream.

-• writeString(str, [0-terminated:true]): Writes a string to the stream.
+• writeString(str, [0-terminated:false]): Writes a string to the stream.
 If the optional parameter 0-terminated is set to true, it writes a null character at the end of the string.

 • writeUInt8(value): Writes an unsigned 8-bit integer to the stream.